FabianMaeurer/TensorCategories.jl/docs/src/CoherentSheaves.md

 # Coherent sheaves on Finite Sets

-Coherent sheaves on a finite set ``X`` are characterised by the stalks of the the elements ``x \in X``.
+Coherent sheaves on a finite set ``X`` are characterized by the stalks of the the elements ``x \in X``.
 I.e. a coherent sheaf on ``X`` is a collection of vector spaces ``V_x`` for each ``x\in X``.
 More generally for a group ``G`` and a G-set ``X`` we can define consider ``G``-equivariant sheaves on ``X``.
 In this